Are Screenshots Admissible in Court? (2026): Why They Fail and How to Fix It

 What is OpenTimestamps?

-OpenTimestamps is an open protocol for creating provable, independently-verifiable timestamps using the Bitcoin blockchain.
-It works by aggregating multiple document hashes into a Merkle tree and anchoring the root hash in a Bitcoin transaction.
-Once confirmed, the timestamp proves that specific data existed at a particular point in time.
-OpenTimestamps is free, decentralized, and does not rely on any trusted third party.
+OpenTimestamps is an open protocol for creating independently verifiable timestamps using the Bitcoin blockchain.
+It aggregates document hashes into a Merkle tree and anchors the root in a Bitcoin transaction, proving that specific data existed at a particular point in time.
+Free, decentralized, and not reliant on any trusted third party.

 What is a Digital Signature?